Birthstones by Month – What are Birthstones?

 Diamond Ore

-The most coveted of all birthstones is that of April – the diamond.
-Universally known as a symbol of eternal love, diamonds are the hardest known substance on earth.
-Their name comes from the Greek ‘adámas’, meaning ‘unbreakable’ or ‘indestructible’.
+The birthstone of April is coveted because it is that of the diamond.
+Universally recognized as a symbol of eternal love, diamonds are also the hardest known substance of Earth.
+The name of this precious gem comes from the Greek ‘adámas’ which means ‘unbreakable’ or ‘indestructible’.

-The diamond’s connection with love dates back to ancient Rome where it was believed that Cupid’s arrows were tipped with diamonds.
-Its strength and brilliance were said to symbolize invincible spiritual power, and it was thought that wearing a diamond would give the wearer strength, courage, and invincibility.
+The association of the diamond with love trace back to ancient Rome where it was thought that Cupid’s arrows contain a tip of diamonds.
+Its invincible spiritual strength and brilliance was believed as symbolizing invincible spiritual strength hence it was believed that putting on of a diamond by an individual might bring upon the wearer strength, courage, and invincibility.

-In the middle ages, diamonds were believed to hold healing properties and were used to cure ailments stemming from the pituitary gland and brain.
-By heating the crystal and taking it to bed, it was thought to draw out the harmful toxins that were crippling the body.
+During the days of the middle ages, it was believed that these ailments could be cured by diamonds and were helpful to the cure of diseases which a result from the pituitary glands and brain.
+The reasoning behind the treatment was that by heating the crystal and taking to bed, it would draw out all the arising harmful toxins that crippled the human body.

 May: Emerald